vncsmyrnk/vim-config/README.md

 [lazy.nvim](https://github.com/folke/lazy.nvim) is used as a plugin manager.

 > [!NOTE]
-> [Latest nvim releases](https://github.com/neovim/neovim/releases) should be compatible with this configuration
-> Versions `0.10.x` guaranteed to work
+> [Latest nvim releases](https://github.com/neovim/neovim/releases) should be compatible with this configuration.
+Versions `0.10.x` guaranteed to work

 ## Install